tjdraper/buzzingpixel.com-new-site-craft3-abandoned/content/AnselEE2Docs/01-GettingStarted/index.md

 {
-    "title": "Getting Started with Ansel for Craft ExpressionEngine" }
+    "title": "Getting Started with Ansel for ExpressionEngine" }